 - Bachelor’s degree

 - One or more years of professional housing experience required.
 Experience as a graduate assistant or employee will be considered.

-- Master's degree preferred in Student Personnel, Higher Education Administration or related field, plus
+- Master’s degree in Student Personnel, Higher Education Administration, Counseling or related field

 PHYSICAL REQUIREMENTS AND/OR UNUSUAL HOURS: